worldbank/terridev_GSG/SD profiles/Readme.md

 # SD Profiles

+## Prerequisites
+The following packages have to be installed before running the code:
+WDI, plyr, dplyr, rvest, readxl, tidyverse, data.table, ggplot2

 ## Step 1 - SD datasets

 This code calls and gathers all the indicators necessary for the profiles and gathers them in different datasets for each income group with different files for inicator estimates, ranks and scores (necessary for the graphs).